 PA 468.
 Topics in Management and Leadership of Public Organizations.
 3 or 4 hours.

 Examines management and leadership issues through experiences of current and former public managers, political appointees, elected officials, and other key public leaders.
 Emphasis on topics from Illinois and Chicago metropolitan region.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
 Prerequisite(s): Admission to the MPA program or consent of instructor .

 PA 490.
-Field Experience in Public Administration.
+Field Experience in Public Policy and Administration.
 4 hours.

 Students work in an organization such as a government agency, community group, or nonprofit organization.
 Students are required to submit written work and meet with professor on periodic basis to review work experience.
 Course Information: Same as PPOL 490.
 Satisfactory/Unsatisfactory grading only.
 May be repeated.
 A maximum of 4 hours of credit may be applied to the Master of Public Administration program.
 Field work required.
 Students who have no prior work experience in the public or non-profit sectors are strongly recommended to register for this course.
 Prerequisite(s): Graduate standing required; and admission to the MPA program or consent of the instructor.

 PA 494.
 Special Topics in Public Administration.
 3 or 4 hours.